TL;DR

 - Types of Cover:

-- Level Term: The payout amount remains the same throughout the policy term.
+- Level Term: The claim payment amount remains the same throughout the policy term.
 Ideal for covering family living costs and interest-only mortgages.

-- Decreasing Term: The payout amount reduces over time, usually in line with a repayment mortgage.
+- Decreasing Term: The claim payment amount reduces over time, usually in line with a repayment mortgage.
 It's a more affordable option designed specifically to clear a shrinking debt.

-- Whole of Life: Guarantees a payout whenever you die, making it a tool for estate planning and leaving a definite inheritance.
+- Whole of Life: may help provide a claim payment whenever you die, making it a tool for estate planning and leaving a definite inheritance.

 2. Critical Illness Cover (CIC): The Breastplate on Diagnosis

-This policy pays out a tax-free lump sum if you are diagnosed with one of a list of specified serious illnesses, such as cancer, heart attack, or stroke.
+This policy may pay out a potentially tax-efficient lump sum if you are diagnosed with one of a list of specified serious illnesses, such as cancer, heart attack, or stroke.
 You do not have to die to receive the money.

 - What it does: Gives you financial breathing space at the most stressful time of your life.
 The money can be used for anything: clear the mortgage, pay for private treatment, adapt your home, or simply replace your income while you focus 100% on recovery.